FREE GROCERY GUIDE

 Podcast Links:

-A simple way to define thyroid-friendly exercise is any fitness routine that provides you with the benefits of exercise and general fitness, without resulting in injury, further illness, or worsening symptoms.
+The simplest way to define thyroid-friendly exercise is any fitness routine that provides the benefits of exercise and general fitness without resulting in injury, further illness, or worsening symptoms.

-As Thyroid Thrivers, it's important to be mindful of how we exercise.
-While we all have unique needs, ability levels, and health situations there are two universal thyroid-friendly exercise guidelines:
+The key takeaway is that if you have thyroid issues, it's important to be mindful of how you exercise.
+While we all have unique needs, ability levels, and health circumstances, there are two universal guidelines to follow:

-2. Find your personal sweet spot that helps you stay strong and fit, without overdoing it.
+2. Find your personal sweet spot that helps you feel strong and energized, without overdoing it.

 Tip #1: Keep Moving!

-It's normal to go through this process.
-Sometimes we discover changes we need to make because something we thought was good for us is no longer serving us anymore.
-Those discoveries can be difficult to stomach, and it can take effort to course correct.
-The key is not to freak out, stay curious, keep listening to your body, tweaking your routine, and above all, STAY ACTIVE!
+It's also normal to go through a process of transition when we learn and become more aware of how exercise may be different for us as thyroid patients.
+When we know better, we do better.
+At many points on the Thriver's Journey, we discover changes we need to make because something we thought was right for us is no longer serving us anymore.
+Those discoveries can take courage to accept, and effort to course correct.
+The key is to stay curious, keep listening to your body, keep fine-tuning your routine, and, above all, STAY ACTIVE!

-Unless your doctor has told you not to exercise (and you should certainly consult with them first), moving your body is as essential to your health as nutrient-dense food, and quality sleep.
-It boosts our happy hormones, our mood, our bone density, and has a laundry list of other physiological positives like decreased risk of heart disease, high blood pressure, obesity, and diabetes.
+Unless your doctor has told you not to exercise (and you should certainly consult with them first), moving your body is as essential to your health as nutrient-dense food and quality sleep.
+It boosts our happy hormones, our mood, and our bone density, and has a laundry list of other benefits like decreased risk of heart disease, high blood pressure, obesity, and diabetes.

-As Thyroid Thrivers, we already have issues like slow metabolism, increased fatigue, joint pain, and low mood standing in the way of our regularly scheduled workouts.
-Just like we need not become afraid to eat for fear of eating the wrong thing, we also need not become afraid to exercise, for fear of doing the wrong thing.
-It's all about finding what works for you and your beautifully unique body.
+As Thyroid Thrivers, we're already prone to issues with our metabolism, energy, joint pain, and mood, which can stand in the way of our regularly scheduled workouts.
+Just as we need not become afraid to eat for fear of eating the wrong thing, we also need not become afraid to exercise for fear of doing the wrong thing.
+It's all about embracing that process of discovery (a.k.a. trial and error) to find what works for you and your beautifully unique body.

 Tip #2: Sometimes, Less Really Is More